Updated: Nov 17

-Let's take a look at one of the Canadian stocks that pay dividends.
+Let's take a look at one of the Canadian stocks with the best dividends.
 I like some of the Canadian stocks for stability and high dividend yields.
-This is Toronto-Dominion Bank (TD), the second-largest bank in Canada.
+This is the price chart for Toronto-Dominion Bank (TD), the second-largest bank in Canada.

 Let's say you started to buy TD stock in 2003.
 At that time the stock price was around $18 and the bank was paying a quarterly dividend totaling $1.12 per year.

 Fast forward to 2008-2009.
-Despite the stock price for TD declined, the bank did not stop paying dividends and actually slightly increased vs. 2007.
+Despite the stock price for TD declined, the bank did not stop paying dividends and actually slightly increased the amount vs. 2007.
 Annual dividends at that time stood at $2.44.

 Fast forward to 2019.
 The stock price is $78 (before COVID).
 The annual dividend is $2.22.

-This means that if you would have bought shares at $18 in 2003 they would yield 12.33% in dividends.
+This means that if you would have bought shares at $18 in 2003 they would yield 12.33% in dividends in 2020.
 And this does not even count in the effect of reinvesting the dividends.
 In addition, your stock would have appreciated 340%.

-The story repeats again (as in 2009).
+The story repeats again in 2020 (as in 2009).
 The stock is trading at a 25% discount from the high level just before COVID.
 Yet, TD again increased dividends in 2020.